vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-package-install.md

 The first package that you should install on your cluster is the [**cert-manager**](https://github.com/cert-manager/cert-manager) package which adds certificates and certificate issuers as resource types in Kubernetes clusters and simplifies the process of obtaining, renewing, and using those certificates.

-Click on the cert-manager package to navigate to the install package page.
-Click on the Install package button to navigate to the package details page.
-The package detail page shows the metadata provided by the package author.
+Click the cert-manager package tile on the Catalog page to navigate to the install package page.
+Click the Install Package button to navigate to the package details page.
+The package details page shows the metadata provided by the package author.

 On the package detail page, click Install Package.